abdullahacar/atm-app/atm-client-app/README.md

 ##### 6. ErrorState

-    - If any error occurs during the operations, you will be informed by this state
+`If any error occurs during the operations, you will be informed by this state.`

 ## How to use ?

- `- Please be sure that the atm-server is up and running with a mongodb instance`
+ `- Please be sure that the atm-server is up and running with a mongodb instance.`

  `- It is presumed Mongo runs on port 27017 and server app on port 8080.`

  `- If you have authentication on your DB, please edit the application.yaml under the resources folder of atm-server app`

- `- atm-server app will crete a test record and its properties will be persisted always`
+ `- atm-server app will crete a test record and its properties will be persisted always.`

- `- If you change the server host and port in server app please do not forget to alter the values on config/AppSettings in the client app`
+ `- If you change the server host and port in server app please do not forget to alter the values on config/AppSettings in the client app.`

 > **Please use <1> for credit card number and <1234> for PIN for testing purpose**